dcastro/twenty48/README.md

 stack build --exec twenty48
 ```

-To run in a docker container with HTTPS, you'll first have to generate a [certificate for localhost](https://letsencrypt.org/docs/certificates-for-localhost/#making-and-trusting-your-own-certificates), and then run:
+To run in a docker container with HTTPS, you'll first need to generate a [certificate for localhost](https://letsencrypt.org/docs/certificates-for-localhost/#making-and-trusting-your-own-certificates), and then run:

 ```text
 docker/build.sh latest